Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 Read How to get to Ait Ben Haddou from Marrakech by public transport, by car or with an organized tour.

-The best cities in Morocco for street photography
+The best cities in Morocco to visit for street photography

 1. Essaouira